ibm-cloud-docs/Cloudant/api/cloudant_query.md

 ### Selector basics

-Elementary selector syntax requires you to specify one or more fields, and the corresponding values required for those fields.
+Elementary selector syntax requires you to specify one or more fields, and the corresponding values needed for those fields.
 The following example selector matches all documents that have a `director` field that contains the value `Lars von Trier`.